The law

 The ceremonial law primarily consisted of the sacrificial rituals and holy days (apart from the moral law) that shadowed the first advent of Christ (Colossians 2:16-17).
 Some holy days held by the Jews were Passover (Leviticus 23:5), the Day of Atonement (Leviticus 23:26-27), and the Feast of Tabernacles (Leviticus 23:33-34).

 The ceremonial law allowed God’s people under the old covenant to be justified through sanctuary services.
-The sacrificial works were temporarily imposed because of transgressions against the moral law (Galatians 3:19).
-Jesus fulfilled the entire ceremonial law through His atonement (Romans 10:4; Colossians 2:14).
+The sacrificial works were required for remission because of transgressions against the moral law (Galatians 3:19).
+Jesus fulfilled the ceremonial law by His atonement (Romans 10:4; Colossians 2:14).
 This is why new covenant believers are no longer justified by the works of the law, but through faith in Christ (Galatians 2:16).
-Works in the Bible are described as tangible acts (James 2:21, 2:25).
-To believe that keeping the commandments is a form of work (“works of obedience”) is speculation.
-We are told throughout the Bible to keep the commandments, not work them (Matthew 19:17; John 14:15, 15:10; Revelation 14:12).
-Therefore, Paul is primarily speaking on the ceremonial law when he uses the phrase “works of the law.”
-Slitting a lamb’s throat to be forgiven for your sins is a works-based salvation.
-God’s people today are not under the works of the law but under grace (Romans 6:14; 2 Timothy 1:9; Titus 3:7; Ephesians 2:8).
+Works in the Bible are actions (James 2:21, 2:25).
+To believe that keeping the commandments is a work (“works of obedience”) is not written.
+The Ten Commandments are fundementally a list of DON'T DOs.
+Hence, we are told throughout scripture to keep the commandments, not work them (Matthew 19:17; John 14:15, 15:10; Revelation 14:12).
+Therefore, the apostle Paul is primarily speaking about sanctuary services when he uses the phrase “works of the law”.
+Slitting a lamb’s throat to be forgiven for your sins is a works-based means of salvation.
+God’s people today are not under the works of the law but under a grace period (Romans 6:14; 2 Timothy 1:9; Titus 3:7; Ephesians 2:8).

-Although grace abounds and we no longer abide by the ceremonial law, it is not a license to continue living in sin (Romans 6:15; Hebrews 10:26).
+Although grace abounds and we no longer abide by the ceremonial law, it does not permit anyone to continue living in sin (Romans 6:15; Hebrews 10:26).
 Through Christ, you are saved from sin (Matthew 1:21), not in sin.

 The health law